robert-hh/Micropython-Editor/README.md

 - Ctrl-O opens a new file/buffer.

 **2.1** Some shrinking for WiPy
-- Make Indent/Un-Indent optional in the WiPy version, to allow all variants to get compile w/o running out of memory.
+- Make Indent/Un-Indent optional in the WiPy version, to allow all variants to get compiled w/o running out of memory.
 The final code saving is just a few hundred bytes, so it's still not clear to me why these few extra lines dont't fit.
 - Fixing a glitch which added an extra line when un-doing the delete of all lines
 - Some shifting around of code lines
 - Making the MOUSE support an extra option
 - Removed the extra indent after ':' as the last char on the line.
 More confusing than helpful.
 - Update of the doc file

+**2.2** Further cleaning and some slight improvements
+- Moved error catching one level up to the function pye(), catching load-file errors too.
+- If open file names a directory, the list of files is loaded to the edit buffer.
+- Ctrl-V in line edit mode gets the first line of the paste buffer.
+- The WiPy version does not support undo for Indent/Un-indent, even if Indent is enabled.
+It is too memory consuming at runtime.
+It's questionable whether this is needed at all.
+- And of course: update of the doc file